10 Best Eco Friendly Ethical Sandals For Summer 2022

 8. Eating The Goober

-You are probably wondering where this name comes from — I know I was curious.
+You probably wonder where this name comes from — I know I was curious.
 This is how the brand explains it: "Super goober was the magic peanut that would miraculously transform Goofy, the cartoon character, into “Super Goof”.
 Metaphorically, “Eating the Goober” represents the effort to reveal our very own superhero alter ego."

-Eating the Goober's f abrics & materials
+Eating the Goober's — fabrics & materials

 These sliders are made from a variety of materials.
-The fabric on the top comes from upcycled fabrics, the liner is made from cork, and the outer soles and inner soles come from recycled tires and recycled motorbike inner tubes.
+The fabric on the top comes from upcycled fabrics, the liner is made from cork, and the outer and inner soles come from recycled tires and motorbike inner tubes.
 Pretty cool!
 They are ethically made and fully vegan.

-Eating the Goober's ethical sourcing
+Eating the Goober's — ethical sourcing

 They are ethically made and fully vegan.
 Everything is produced in Greece locally.
 Noting on their website that "our production is made locally manufactured by craftsmen with fair treatment of workers at every stage of production".